 Targets and strategy

-With concrete focus areas and a purpose-driven company culture, Axfood creates better quality of life for everyone through affordable, good and sustainable food.
+With strategic focus areas and a purpose-driven company culture, Axfood creates better quality of life for everyone through affordable, good and sustainable food.

-Axfood’s business concept is to serve as a family of different concepts working together, and the vision is to be the leader in affordable, good and sustainable food.
+Axfood’s business concept is to serve as a family of different concepts working in collaboration, and the vision is to be the leader in affordable, good and sustainable food.
 This is how Axfood creates a greater quality of life for everyone, which is the Group’s purpose.
-Four objectives guide the Group’s long-term development.

 Axfood manages and continuously monitors the Group’s operations based on a set of strategic Group-wide targets.
 By maintaining a strong financial position and sustainable operations, scope and conditions are created for long-term profitable growth.